 The composition of the Board is in conformity with section 149 of the Companies Act, 2013.
 Currently, the Company has six Directors on its Board.
-The Chairperson of the Board of Directors is Mr. Thomas John Muthoot.
+The Managing Director of the Company is Mr. Thomas John Muthoot.

 The following table sets out details regarding the Board of Directors, as on the date of the Prospectus: